valtix-security/deployment-prereqs/aws/README.md

 **valtixpoc_mgmt** and **valtixpoc_frontend** are public subnets, whereas **valtixpoc_backend** is a private subnet that hosts the customer/demo apps.
 The Valtix firewall is created with 3 network interfaces and assigned to the above subnets.
 The interface attached to **valtixpoc_frontend** subnet receives all the user traffic destined to the customer/demo apps, which is then processed by firewall and forwarded to the apps via the interface attached to **valtixpoc_backend** subnet.

 The interaface attached to the **valtixpoc_mgmt** subnet is used by the firewall to communicate with the valtix controller.
-The interface in this subnet gets assigned an elastic ip.
+The interface in this subnet gets assigned an Elastic IP.

 ## Route Tables
 Its recommended to not make any changes to the default route table of the VPC as all the subnets fall back to use that route table.
 The default route table has routes to allow traffic only within the VPC and does not have a route to go out to the internet.
 The **valtixpoc_mgmt** and **valtixpoc_frontend** subnets need outbound routes to the internet.
 The script creates 2 route tables: